 The NEESgrid system comprises many separate, individually operated components, including computers, data repositories, and experimental facilities.
 The distributed and dynamic nature of these components makes knowing what resources are available to the NEES community a challenging problem.
 This problem must be addressed if the community is to make effective use of NEESgrid.
-Thus, the NEESgrid architecture provides a top-level GIIS index that serves as a single point of contact for information about NEESgrid services and resources.
-All NEESgrid resources are required to register with this index using the registration protocols defined by the Globus Toolkit.
+Thus, the NEESgrid architecture provides a top-level index server that serves as a single point of contact for information about NEESgrid services and resources.
+All NEESgrid resources are required to register with this index using the registration protocols defined by the Globus Toolkit (these registration and query protocols are collectively referred to as MDS).
 From this index, one can navigate or search to locate other NEES data repositories, compute resources, and the like, regardless of what organization maintains the underlying resource.
 Information services are discussed in more detail in Section 5.3